“Occasionally I come across a book which I feel has been written especially for me and for me only.

 The Phantom Tollbooth by Norton Juster

-The Compact Culture by O-Young Lee (about Japan)
+The Compact Culture (also titled as Smaller Is Better) by O-Young Lee (about Japan)

 On Liberty by John Stuart Mill (who I share a birthday with)